Mayar-Elghandour/SPR_classification_DL/README.md

 *this flow chart explain the process that happen in the classfication notebook*

-to train the model we first split the dataframe (event processed) into train, test & validation (the train test split was 90%,10% respectively) then we feed that dataframe into [the mydatasetclass](#class) explained above , then through the data loader into the model and when the validation accuracy is seen decreasing we stop training then we test and plot as seen below in the [results](#result) .
+To train the model we first split the dataframe (event processed) into train, test & validation (the train test split was 90%,10% respectively) then we feed that dataframe into [the mydatasetclass](#class) explained above , then through the data loader into the model and when the validation accuracy is seen decreasing we stop training then we test and plot as seen below in the [results](#result) .

 #### other functions in the notebook